curvenote/pubmatter/docs.typ

 ```

 #pagebreak()
-Note that you will usually write the affiliations directly in line, in the following example, we can see that the output is a normalized affiliation object whtat is linked by the `id` of the affiliation (just the name if it is a string!).
+Note that you will usually write the affiliations directly in line, in the following example, we can see that the output is a normalized affiliation object that is linked by the `id` of the affiliation (just the name if it is a string!).

 ```example
 #let fm = pubmatter.load((